Kireobat/Kireobat/README.md

 # Hey there! 👋 I'm Kireobat

-## 🐟 Currently Swimming Upstream at Fiskeridirektoratet
+## 🐟 Previously Swimming Upstream at Fiskeridirektoratet
-I'm a **Lærling** (apprentice) in **IT-Utviklerfaget** at Fiskeridirektoratet, where I'm diving deep into the world of software development while contributing to Norway's fisheries sector.
-Currently preparing for my **fagprøve** - the exciting final stretch of my apprenticeship journey!
+I was a **Lærling** (apprentice) in **IT-Utviklerfaget** at Fiskeridirektoratet, where I'm diving deep into the world of software development while contributing to Norway's fisheries sector.
+Done with my **fagprøve** - the exciting final stretch of my apprenticeship journey!

 ## 🛠️ Tech Stack & Skills